Coin problem: Geometric sequences

-Examples
+Examples and applications

 McNugget numbers

 One special case of the coin problem is sometimes also referred to as the McNugget numbers.
 The McNuggets version of the coin problem was introduced by Henri Picciotto, who placed it as a puzzle in Games Magazine in 1987, and included it in his algebra textbook co-authored with Anita Wah.
-Picciotto thought of the application in the 1980s while dining with his son at McDonald's, working the problem out on a napkin.
+Picciotto thought of the application in the 1980s while dining with his son at McDonald's, working out the problem on a napkin.
 A McNugget number is the total number of McDonald's Chicken McNuggets in any number of boxes.
-In the United Kingdom, the original boxes (prior to the introduction of the Happy Meal-sized nugget boxes) were of 6, 9, and 20 nuggets.
+In the United Kingdom, the original boxes (prior to the introduction of the Happy Meal–sized nugget boxes) were of 6, 9, and 20 nuggets.

 According to Schur's theorem, since 6, 9, and 20 are (setwise) relatively prime, any sufficiently large integer can be expressed as a (non-negative, integer) linear combination of these three.
-Therefore, there exists a largest non-McNugget number, and all integers larger than it are McNugget numbers.
+Therefore, there exists a largest non–McNugget number, and all integers larger than it are McNugget numbers.
 Namely, every positive integer is a McNugget number, with the finite number of exceptions: